Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

 Note that

-In many situations, the number of solutions to $f(a)\equiv0\bmod{q}$ is usually quite small, say $O(q^{\varepsilon})$, at least while the leading coefficient of $f$ is coprime to $q$, in which case the estimation for $\pi_f(x; q)$ is thus reduced to the classical Brun-Titchmarsh theorem if $q$ is fixed.
-Therefore, our concern is to estimate $\pi_f(x; q)$ with extra summation over $q$, for which the residue class is no longer fixed while $q$ varies and we would encounter quite a different problem from the classical situation.
+In many situations, the number of solutions to $f(a)\equiv0\bmod{q}$ is usually quite small, say $O(q^{\varepsilon})$, at least when the leading coefficient of $f$ is coprime to $q$, in which case the estimation for $\pi_f(x; q)$ is thus reduced to the classical Brun--Titchmarsh theorem if $q$ is large but fixed.
+Therefore, our concern is to estimate $\pi_f(x; q)$ with an extra summation over $q$, for which the residue class is no longer fixed when $q$ varies, and we would encounter quite a different problem from the classical situation.